Institute of Mechatronic Systems Institute

 2009

 In April 2009, the Institute of Robotics, under the leadership of Tobias Ortmaier, was renamed the Institute of Mechatronic Systems.
-Since then, the core research and teaching areas have included not only robotics but also autonomous systems, production technology, vehicle mechatronics, and, since 2008, increasingly medical technology.
-Methodologically, the focus areas are modeling, state estimation, control, image processing, and machine learning.
-At the end of 2021, Prof. Ortmaier transitioned to the private sector.
+Since then, the core areas of research and teaching have expanded to include not only robotics but also autonomous systems, production technology, vehicle mechatronics, and, since 2008, a stronger focus on medical technology.
+Methodologically, the emphasis lies on modeling, state estimation, control, image processing, and machine learning.
+At the end of 2021, Prof. Ortmaier transitioned to industry.

 2020

-Even after the move from Nordstadt (Hannover) to the Garbsen Mechanical Engineering Campus, the successor institutes of the former institute of Mechanics C Institute remain located in the same building, 8142, with the overarching theme of „Construction and Development.“
+Even after relocating from Hannover’s Nordstadt to the Garbsen Campus of Mechanical Engineering, the successor institutes of the former Institute for Mechanics C are housed in the same building, 8142, under the overarching theme of "Design and Development."

 2023

-In April 2023, the leadership of the institute was assumed by Prof. Thomas Seel.
-Since then, an additional focus in research and teaching has been placed on the realization of self-learning mechatronic systems, continuing in robotic, automotive, and medical technology applications.
+In April 2023, Prof. Thomas Seel assumed leadership of the institute.
+Since then, an additional focus in research and teaching has been on the realization of self-learning mechatronic systems, alongside continued emphasis on robotic, automotive, and medical technology applications.

 The development of teaching